First, if you haven't already, get a free trial of the Educator version of My Storybook at https://mystorybook.com/pricing

 If you use Google Classroom, make sure you are signed into your account and press the Google Classroom button and "Create an Assignment".

 When students open the story, they can click "Use this story" and add to your story template with their own work.

 Note: If they haven't sign up yet, students will be asked to sign in with their Google account at this stage.

 When finished, students can click "Save", and then choose to make their story Public.
 If they have not selected this option, only they will be able to read their book!

-If you use Google Classroom, students can press the Google Classroom button to share their assignment back to the classroom.
+If you have your students in your classroom, you will now see their stories show up there automatically.
+Students can also press the Google Classroom button to share their assignment back to your Google classroom class.

 4. Publish and Print Storybooks

 You can publish your students storybook by clicking on each story and pressing the "Print Storybook" button.
 You may then choose to download a printable copy, which comes in PDF format and prints on standard printer paper.